waggle-sensor/summer2024/khan/README.md

 ## July 1st (Week 5)

-- Writing dense captioning application for edge.
-- Writing querying application for cloud.
+- Wrote dense captioning application for edge and querying application for cloud.
 - Began designing and gathering details for poster and presentation.

 ## July 2nd